-That car was the test vehicle for a plug-in hybrid (PHEV) powertrain, which will use a 3.0-litre supercharged V6 petrol combined with an electric motor to reduce overall emissions.
+That car was the test vehicle for a plug-in hybrid (PHEV) powertrain, which will use a 3.0-liter supercharged V6 petrol combined with an electric motor to reduce overall emissions.

 The PHEV running gear in the Bentayga will be an adaptation of the same driveline in the Porsche Cayenne S E-Hybrid.

 Both petrol V8 and PHEV powertrains will be launched later this year, most likely at the Geneva International Motor Show in March.